grycap/ec3/doc/source/faq.rst

 **Is my cluster ready when I receive its IP using the EC3aaS webpage?**

 Probably not, because the process of configuring the cluster is a batch process that takes several minutes, depending on the chosen configuration.
 However, you are allowed to log in the front-end machine of the cluster since the moment it is deployed.
-If you can't find the desired software packages installed or the chosen LRMS commands available, please, wait a little bit.
-There is a tricky way to find out when the cluster is already configured: When no Ansible processes (named ansible) are running.
+To know if the cluster is configured, you can use the command *is_cluster_ready*.
+It will check if the cluster has been configured or if the configuration process is still in progress.
+If the command *is_cluster_ready* is not recognised, wait a few seconds and try again, because this command is also installed in the configuration process.

 **Why can't I deploy an hybrid cluster using the EC3aaS webpage?**